Srushti104/Big-data-systems/Final Project/README.md

 ```pip3 install uvicorn```
 ```pip3 install iexfinance```

+#### Lambda Deployment:

+After cloning the repo and installing the required pacakages zip all the installed libraires.
+Move the lambda scripts to the zip folder.
+Upload the zip folder to the s3 bucket and make a note of the object URL Create associated lambda fucntions with IAM role of lambda ececute having policies of AWS S3full access,DynamoDB full access, ComprehendfullAccess, SQSfull access
+Upload the zip folder rmo s3 location to Lambda
+Once the lambda's are deployed make sure to check the configuration to avoid timeout error.
+Create an SQS queue which acts as a trigger to your consumer Lambdas.

 #### Part 1: Lambda Functions:

 We have to sets of lambda functions one to scrape the price data and the second one to scrape and store the sentiments of reviews from the website: